grevian/palworld-ondemand/README.md

 In the policy list, you can click `Filter policies` and select `Customer managed` to make this easier.
 Check the boxes for all of our created policies:

-- `efs.rw.minecraft-data`
+- `efs.rw.palworld-data`
-- `ecs.rw.minecraft-service`
+- `ecs.rw.palworld-service`
 - `route53.rw.yourdomainname`
-- `sns.publish.minecraft-notifications`
+- `sns.publish.palworld-notifications`

 Click `Next: Tags` then `Next: Review`.
-Call the role `ecs.task.minecraft-server` and click `Create role`.
+Call the role `ecs.task.palworld-server` and click `Create role`.

 #### Lambda Role

 In the roles list, find the role created by the lambda function earlier.
-It will be called `minecraft-launcher-role-xxxxxxxx`.
+It will be called `palworld-launcher-role-xxxxxxxx`.
 Click on it, then click `Attach policies`.
-Give it the `ecs.rw.minecraft-service` policy we created earlier.
+Give it the `ecs.rw.palworld-service` policy we created earlier.

 ## Elastic Container Service